EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/sort.md

     $lacadmin namedsort list
 ```

-The `list` command shows all named sorts for the current account.
+The `list` command shows all named sorts for the current TeamSpace.

 #### Output
 ```